 Sultan Power, Inc. (SPI) was incorporated under Philippine laws and registered with the SEC on March 19, 2015 as a holding company.
-SPI achieved majority ownership in Recon-X Energy Corporation (Recon-X) by acquiring 51% of the total issued and outstanding shares of the latter company.
+SPI achieved majority ownership in Recon-X Energy Corporation ("Recon-X") by acquiring 51% of the total issued and outstanding shares of the latter company.

 RECON-X was incorporated under Philippine laws and registered with the SEC on June 27, 2014 to engage in the business of recycling and converting plastics into fuel (gasoline, diesel and kerosene) using patented technology.
-The process was duly certified on November 2, 2015, by the Intellectual Property Office of the Philippines ("IPOPHL") for "Improved Method of Converting Land-Filled Plastic Wastes into Hydrocarbon Fuel", certified by the Department of Science and Technology ("DOST") and by the Department of Energy ("DOE").
-As of December 31, 2021, RECON-X was able to procure the additional catalysts and materials needed for the plastic diesel conversion plant to be used to process wastes into fuel.
-In 2023, RECON-X has started introduction of feedstocks, performance testing and testing of fuel compliance with National Standards and securing plastic waste supply from a plastic waste aggregator, that can provide the plant production requirements.
-RECON-X is set to commence its commercial operations in 2024 with continuous efforts in streamlining its operations and sourcing of technical staff for production.
+The process was duly certified on November 2, 2015, by the Intellectual Property Office of the Philippines ("IPOPHL") for "Improved Method of Converting Land-Filled Plastic Wastes into Hydrocarbon Fuel", certified by the Department of Science and Technology (DOST) and by the Department of Energy (DOE).
+As of December 31, 2021, Recon-X was able to procure the additional catalysts and materials needed for the plastic diesel conversion plant to be used to process wastes into fuel.
+In 2023, Recon-X has started introduction of feedstocks, performance testing and testing of fuel compliance with National Standards and securing plastic waste supply from a plastic waste aggregator, that can provide the plant production requirements.
+Recon-X has yet to commence commercial operations.